hbmartin/CodeWeaver/codebase.md

 * **Comprehensive Codebase Documentation:** Generates a Markdown file that meticulously outlines your project's directory and file structure in a clear, tree-like format.
 * **Code Content Inclusion:** Embeds the complete content of each file directly within the Markdown document, enclosed in syntax-highlighted code blocks based on file extensions.
-* **Flexible Path Filtering:**  Utilize regular expressions to define ignore patterns, allowing you to exclude specific files and directories from the generated documentation (e.g., `.git`, build artifacts, specific file types).
+* **Flexible Path Filtering:**  Utilize regular expressions to define include and ignore patterns, allowing precise control over which files are included in your documentation.
-* **Optional Path Logging:** Choose to save lists of included and excluded file paths to separate files for detailed tracking and debugging of your ignore rules.
+* **Optional Path Logging:** Choose to save lists of included and excluded file paths to separate files for detailed tracking and debugging of your filtering rules.
 * **Simple Command-Line Interface:**  Offers an intuitive command-line interface with straightforward options for customization.

 # Installation